 All official European Union website addresses are in the europa.eu domain.

-What we learnt from the Waterbase - Water Quality ICM data reported by countries in 2023
+What we learnt from the Waterbase - Water Quality (WISE6) data reported by countries

 49%